Large Language Models for Software Engineering: A Systematic Literature Review: RQ4: What SE tasks have been effectively addressed to date using LLM4SE?

 \textbf{Bug localization.} Bug localization refers to the process of identifying the specific source code files, functions, or lines of code that are responsible for a reported bug or software defect.
-It helps developers pinpoint the exact location in the codebase where the bug originates, facilitating its resolution~\cite{ciborowska2023too}.
 Bug localization typically involves analyzing bug reports or issue descriptions provided by users or testers and correlating them with the relevant portions of the source code.
 This process can be challenging, especially in large and complex software projects, where codebases can contain thousands or even millions of lines of code.
 Traditional bug localization methods often rely on heuristics, code metrics, or stack trace analysis, which may not always provide precise results.
-Ciborowska \ea~\cite{ciborowska2023too} investigate data augmentation techniques to enhance bug localization models.
+Ciborowska \ea~\cite{ciborowska2023too} investigated data augmentation techniques to enhance bug localization models.
 They introduce a pipeline applying token-level operations such as dictionary replacement, insertion, random swapping, and deletion, along with paragraph-level back-translation to bug reports.
 By employing augmented data to train BERT-based models for bug localization, they demonstrate that these techniques can substantially expand the training data and boost the models' performance.